-The world’s most popular music streaming service is going lossless this year – here’s all you need to know.
+The world’s most popular music streaming service is going lossless – eventually.
+Here’s all you need to know.

-In the months following Stream On, Spotify has been quiet about the service, but some leaks have sprung up on the web showing what it could be.
+Though it has been quiet about its lossless streaming service, Spotify has assured that HiFi is still planned for launch.
+Since then however, alleged leaks have sprung up on the web showing what HiFi could be.
 Here’s everything we know about Spotify HiFi so far.